 When the weather outside is frightful, it can be tempting to curl up on the couch and indulge in so-called “comfort” foods—many of which are a far cry from a healthy choice.
 But during the winter months, when our immune systems may be vulnerable and germs and illness abound, it’s especially important to incorporate plenty of fresh fruit into your diet.

 In particular, citrus fruits—high in fiber and packed with vitamin C, antioxidants, calcium, and other health-sustaining nutrients—are a great way to amp up your immune system and treat your taste buds to some natural sweetness.
 Citrus fruits are the most abundant fruits we see in winter, most regional crops hail from Florida, Texas, and California.

-According to my colleague Kyle, a team member from The FruitGuys’ Denver hub: “There’s all kinds of amazing citrus available in the winter months, but to the uninitiated it might seem like a boring time of year with not much more than lots of oranges.”
+According to my colleague Kyle, a team member from The FruitGuys’ Denver hub: “There are all kinds of amazing citrus available in the winter months, but to the uninitiated, it might seem like a boring time of year with not much more than lots of oranges.”